phalcon-orphanage/docs/en/db-phql.md

 ```

 ### Parameters
-Whether you create a [Phalcon\Mvc\Query\Builder][mvc-model-query-builder] object directly or you are using the Models Manager's `createBuilder` method, you can always use the fluent interface to build your query or pass an array with parameters in the constructor.
+Whether you create a [Phalcon\Mvc\Model\Query\Builder][mvc-model-query-builder] object directly or you are using the Models Manager's `createBuilder` method, you can always use the fluent interface to build your query or pass an array with parameters in the constructor.
 The keys of the array are:

 - `bind` - `array` - array of the data to be bound
 - `bindTypes` - `array` - PDO parameter types